malyvsen/steganosaurus/README.md

 ```
 steganosaurus clear <carrier> <output>
 ```

+...or you could always use the experimental GUI.
+Note that you can always run `steganosaurus --help` to display a comprehensive list of available functions.

 # So how secret is it exactly?
 Not very.
 In fact, you can open a carrier image in any text editor and find the data stored in plain text at the end of the image file.
 The trick is simply that this doesn't show up in an image viewer, so your carrier image doesn't raise any suspicion of anything being hidden in it at all.